allenc256/dum-dum/README.md

 # dum-dum

 A [double dummy solver](https://en.wikipedia.org/wiki/Computer_bridge#Comparison_to_other_strategy_games) for bridge.
-This solver is optimized with a number of game tree search techniques, described further in the [Technical Details](#technical-details) section below.
+This solver is optimized with a substantial number of game tree search techniques, described further in the [Technical Details](#technical-details) section below.

 ## Building